library(tidyverse)

 The long version stacks the three year columns into two new columns: one for the year and one for the crime rate.
 A wide format is often easier for humans to read and can help with comparisons across columns.
 A long format is usually preferable or required for many statistical analyses and visualisations, and it is more flexible for adding new data, filtering, and performing calculations.
 As a rule, when analysing data in R, a long format is often the preferred default.

-The data frame wdi_panel has two lfp_ columns in wide format, one for male and one for female labour-force participation.
-We can convert these columns to long format with pivot_longer.
+The data frame wdi_panel has two lfp_ columns in wide format.
+We can convert them to long format with pivot_longer(), optionally removing a shared prefix:

 wdi_panel |>